Henry-Hoang/Video-Game-Recommendation-System/README.md

 Notebooks I created:
 - `dataset2_prepare.ipynb`: pre-process the original dataset to get the same format as Amazon dataset (used by Microsoft).
 - `slirec_on_sampled_dataset 2.ipynb`: train and test model on a sampled dataset with 1.4M transactions.
 - `slirec_on_whole_dataset2.ipynb`: train and test model on the whole dataset with 5.2M transactions.
+Note that there is no markdown in this notebook so please refer to markdowns in the sampled_dataset notebook when in doubt.